asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 However, there are sub-patterns to request and reply that AsyncAPI v3 supports, let's take a look at them.

 ## Request/reply over different channels
-If you come from a REST or WebSocket environment, this sub-pattern might seem weird, but in the event-driven world of Kafka or NATS this is a common pattern to utilize where you do the request over one channel, and reply on a different one.
+If you come from a REST or WebSocket environment, this sub-pattern might seem unfamiliar, but in the event-driven world of Kafka or NATS this is a common pattern to utilize where you do the request over one channel, and reply on a different one.

-In this example, the reply is on a statically defined channel so you at design time know exactly where the reply is returned to.
+In this example, the reply is on a statically defined channel, so you, at design time, know exactly where the reply is returned to.

 The only difference in this AsyncAPI document, in relation to the simple example is that each channel has now been given a different address `/ping` and `/pong` respectively.